andreskimlee/StudyNotes/StudyGuide.md

 My approach : use placeholder variables while iterating over the edges of the matrix and then set them equal to the temp variables.

+Correct approach o(n) time.

+if (matrix.length === 0 || matrix[0].length !== 0] return false (this is for edge cases where matrix is not big enough for rotation or includes empty arrays)

+for let (i = 0; i < matrix.length / 2; i++ ) {  we do divide by 2 because we only want to rotate the edges of the matrix
+    let first = i
+    let last = matrix.length - 1 - i
+    for (j = first; j < last; j++ ) {
+        let offset = i - first)
+        let top = matrix[first][i]; // save top
+        matrix[first][i] = matrix[last-offset][first];
+        matrix[last-offset][first] = matrix[last][last - offset];
+        matrix[last][last - offset] = matrix[i][last];
+        matrix[i][last] = top;

+        this will swap all places
+    }
+  }

+Linked List

+Linked lists can be singly linked (Each node pointing to the next node) or the linked list can be point to its previous or next node.
+The trade off is ultimately the overhead is greater for a doubly linked list vs single since the doubly linked list requires pointers to its prev and next which require more memory.
+Also when it comes to iteration singly linked lists are terrible in a sense that in order to iterate through all nodes you always have to start at the head.
+Whereas doubly linked list has a more efficient iteration.
+(Think reverse iteration because you can start at the tail and move backwards)

+The runner technique
+iterate through the linked list with two pointers simultaneously with one ahead of the other.
+This is used also commonly in arrray problems as well.